cognusion/go-lines/README.md

     }
 }()

-// Linify the stream from wordChan, write to os.StdOut, each line max 10 characters. err := LinifyStream(wordChan, os.Stdout, 20)
+// Linify the stream from wordChan, write to os.StdOut, each line max 20 characters, separate by space. err := LinifyStream(wordChan, os.Stdout, 20, " ")
 if err != nil {
     // for real?!
     panic(err)